The Rate-Immediacy Barrier in Explicit Tree Code Constructions

 In this section, we first introduce the notion of \emph{\lamCodes{}} (~\cref{def-lamcodes}), a formal abstraction of the informal notion of immediacy discussed in the introduction.
 To connect the two notions, we show in \cref{sec:immed-funct-lamc} how codes with the two kinds of immediacy functions discussed in the introduction satisfy the \lamCode{} property.
 In \cref{sec:rate-upper-bound}, we prove our main technical result (\cref{thm-lamcode-rate-upper-bound}): a general rate upper bound for \lamCodes{}.

-We begin with a few combinatorial definitions that go into the definition of \lamCodes{}.
+The motivation behind our notion of \lamCodes{} is to capture the \emph{cold-start decoding} property implied by immediacy: if the noise in a given interval is small, then a code with immediacy properties should be able to decode at least part of the interval.
+For greater applicability of our framework, we would not like to impose such a condition on \emph{all} intervals, and towards this goal we begin with a few combinatorial definitions.
 By a \emph{partition} of a set \(U\), we mean an ordered tuple of pairwise disjoint non-empty subsets of \(U\) whose union is \(U\).